freejonm/codequiz/README.md

 # Motivation
 This project offered an opportunity to practive DOM manipulation and using local storage.

+# Known bugs
+There is currently a bug in the question flow that fires after the second question (regardless of what it is), skipping the third question and counting the response to #2 as the response to #3.
+Also, the highscores page doesn't currently save individual scores.

 # Credits
 Code for styling (and other minor aspects of this application) was provided by the UNC-Chapel Hill coding bootcamp.